Jason Stephens | February 5, 2021 | Traffic Accidents

 Human error is a distinct possibility when drivers must manage all of these considerations in just a few seconds.

-Distracted Driving: Distracted driving is one of the most common causes of traffic accidents, including T-bone accidents.
+Distracted Driving: Texting while driving accidents are all too common in Fort Worth and unfortunately, distracted driving is one of the most common causes of traffic accidents, including T-bone accidents.
 A driver is distracted any time their attention is drawn away from the safe operation of their vehicle.

 Typical examples of driving distractions include: